CF1079/Population-Growth-Calculator/README.md

 Download pip (an installer)
-type into terminal: 'curl https://bootstrap.pypa.io/pip/2.7/get-pip.py | python'
+type into terminal: 'curl https://bootstrap.pypa.io/pip/2.7/get-pip.py | python3'

 Download tools for the function to work type into terminal: 'pip install numpy'